ossf/scorecard-action/README.md

 | `result_format` | yes | The format in which to store the results [json \| sarif].
 For GitHub's scanning dashboard, select `sarif`. |
 | `repo_token` | yes | PAT token with read-only access.
 Follow [these steps](#pat-token-creation) to create it. |
 | `publish_results` | recommended | This will allow you to display a badge on your repository to show off your hard work (release scheduled for Q2'22).
 See details [here](#publishing-results).|

-### Supported triggers and repositories
-The following GitHub triggers are supported: `push`, `schedule` (default branch only).
-The `pull_request` and `workflow_dispatch` triggers are experimental.
-Running the Scorecard action on a fork repository is not supported.
-GitHub Enterprise repositories are not supported.

 ### Publishing Results
 The Scorecard team runs a weekly scan of public GitHub repositories in order to track